Overview

 Our Expectations

-During the four-year program, residents are expected to grasp the basics of each subspecialty and integrate the multiple imaging disciplines early in their experience.
+During the four-year diagnostic radiology residency program, residents are expected to grasp the basics of each subspecialty and integrate multiple imaging disciplines early in their experience.

-The diagnostic radiology residency program is fully accredited by the Accreditation Council for Graduate Medical Education and the American Board of Radiology.
-Our program consists of four years of diagnostic radiology, beginning at the postgraduate year two, PGY-2 (R1), level, and is designed to involve residents directly in image production, interpretation and patient care from the beginning of their training.
+The residency program is fully accredited by the Accreditation Council for Graduate Medical Education and the American Board of Radiology.
+Our program begins at the postgraduate year two level, PGY-2 (R1), and from the beginning involves residents directly in image production, interpretation and patient care.

 Successful completion of the training program qualifies graduates to sit for the American Board of Radiology specialty examination.
-Residents will also be prepared for full-time academic or private careers in diagnostic radiology.
+Residents graduate prepared for full-time academic or private careers in diagnostic radiology.

 Clinical Experience